sauravraiguru/CICDLab/README.md

 Note: Please check and note the region of your Kubernetes cluster, as we need to create a delivery pipeline

 1. Lets go to [IBM Cloud Catalog](https://cloud.ibm.com/catalog) and search for ```Continuous Delivery``` OR directly go to [Continuous Delivery Service](https://cloud.ibm.com/catalog/services/continuous-delivery)
-2. Select the region and create the service.
-Optionally, you can add any tag if required.
+2. [Select the region and create the service](img/cd-create.PNG) Optionally, you can add any tag if required.
 ![](img/cd-create.PNG)

 Note: service creation in the region of your Kubernetes cluster.
 3.